James Holland (soccer)

-James Robert Holland (born 15 May 1989) is an Australian football player who plays as a midfielder for Austria Wien in the Austrian Football Bundesliga.
+James Robert Holland (born 15 May 1989) is an Australian former football player who played as a midfielder.

 Born in Newcastle, New South Wales, Holland played youth football at the New South Wales Institute of Sport before making his professional debut for Central Coast Mariners in 2006.
 He went on to play for the Australian Institute of Sport before spending two seasons with Newcastle Jets.
 He then moved to Europe, playing in the Netherlands, Germany and Austria, most notably for Austria Wien.
 In 2016, he returned to Australia to play for Adelaide United.

 Holland debuted for the Australian national team in 2008.
 He has gone on to represent Australia over ten times, and was a member of the squad at the 2014 FIFA World Cup.

 Club career

 Holland captained the NSW Under-16 side at the 2005 Qantas National Talent Identification Championships in Parklea, a tournament the NSW team ultimately won.
 He was a 2007 AIS Football scholarship holder and was an influential player in their successful campaign in the Victorian Premier League.